Roman Dacia: Last decades of Dacia Traiana (235–271/275)

 The end result was that Aurelian established a new province of Dacia called Dacia Aureliana with its capital at Serdica, previously belonging to Lower Moesia.
 A portion of the Romanized population settled in the new province south of the Danube.
+The provinces of Dacia Ripensis and Dacia Mediterranea would then be created out of the northern and southern parts of this province as it was re-organized over the following decades.

 After the Roman withdrawal

-Settlement of the Tervingi
+Consolidation of the frontier

 The emperor Galerius once declared a complaint which the Romans were aware of: the Danube was the most challenging of all the empire's frontiers.
 Aside from its enormous length, great portions of it did not suit the style of fighting which the Roman legions preferred.
-To protect the provinces south of the Danube, the Romans retained military forts on the northern bank of the Danube long after the withdrawal from Dacia Traiana.
-Aurelian kept a foothold at Drobeta, while a segment of the Thirteenth Legion (Legio XIII Gemina) was posted in Desa until at least 305 AD.
+To protect the provinces south of the Danube, the Romans retained a few military forts on the northern bank of the Danube long after the withdrawal from Dacia Traiana.
+Aurelian kept a foothold at Drobeta, while a vexillation of the Thirteenth Legion (Legio XIII Gemina) was posted in Desa until at least 305 AD.
 Coins bearing the image of emperor Gratian (reign 375–383 AD) have been uncovered at Dierna, possibly indicating that the town continued to function after the Roman withdrawal.

 In the years immediately after the withdrawal, Roman towns survived, albeit on a reduced level.
 The previous tribes which had settled north of the Danube, such as the Sarmatians, Bastarnae, Carpi, and Quadi were increasingly pressured by the arrival of the Vandals in the north, while the Gepids and the Goths pressured them from the east and the northeast.
 This forced the older tribes to push into Roman territory, weakening the empire's already stretched defences further.
 To gain entry into the empire, the tribes alternated between beseeching the Roman authorities to allow them in, and intimidating them with the threat of invasion if their requests were denied.
 Ultimately, the Bastarnae were permitted to settle in Thrace, while the Carpi which survived were permitted to settle in the new province of Pannonia Valeria west of their homeland.
 However, the Carpi were neither destroyed by other barbarian tribes, nor fully integrated into the Roman Empire.
 Those who survived on the borders of the empire were apparently called Carpodacae ("Carps from Dacia").